taolson/Admiran/doc/Language.md

 can also be placed on the same line, separated by a semicolon:

     case boolval of False -> "f"; True -> "t"

+### Lambda Expressions

+Admiran supports inline anonymous function definitions with a *lambda* expression of the form `\ <lambdaPats> -> <expr>`, e.g.

+    foo x = \y (z : zs) -> x + y + z : zs

+where `<lambdaPats>` is a non-zero length list of space separated patterns that bind argument names.
+A lambdaPat can be a complex pattern, such as a list constructor, tuple constructor, or other constructor pattern, enclosed within parenthesis, as shown in the example above with the pattern `(z : zs)`.
+A lambdaPat can be a refutable pattern, in which case a run-time check is added which will fail with an error if the pattern is not matched (see more on pattern matching below).

 ### Pattern Matching